HoangNguyen55/A.I.D.A/docs/design.md

 ### Frontend Dev:
 - September 13rd - 20th: Interface with the A.I

-- XXX: Accept User Sigh up
+- XXX: Accept User Sign up
 - XXX: Button to export the data in the database to csv or something
 - XXX: See health of the A.I (optional)
 - XXX: See statistic of server usage